ongr-io/RouterBundle/README.md

 # ONGR Router Bundle

-Router Bundle allow to define URLs for elasticsearch documents.
+Router Bundle allows to define an match URLs for elasticsearch documents.
-At url matching phrase it additional searches for elasticsearch documents with specified url.
+At url matching phase it additionaly searches for elasticsearch documents with specified url.

-This can be used for generating nice URLs for products, categories or any other document.
+This can be used for generating/matching nice URLs for any document.
-Beautiful URLs helps SEO and improves user's usability experience.
+Beautiful URLs help SEO and improve user's usability experience.

 ## Documentation

 The online documentation of the bundle is [here](Resources/doc/index.md)

-For contribution to the documentation you can find it in the [contribute](Resources/doc/contribute.md) topic.
+For contribution rules take a look at [contribute](Resources/doc/contribute.md) topic.

 ## Setup the bundle